jaaack-wang/gender-predictor/README_en.md

 [中文ReadMe](https://github.com/jaaack-wang/gender-predicator/blob/main/README.md)
 # Description
 Predicting the gender of given Chinese names.
-Currently, Navie Bayes based method is provided (with over 93% prediction accuracy).
+Currently, Navie Bayes model and Multi-class Logistic Regression model are provided (with over 93% prediction accuracy).
+Moreover, both models are trained on the first names instead of full names.

-Planning to try other algorithms (e.g., logistic regression) later on.
+Also planning to try other algorithms (e.g., shallow nerual network) or re-train the two models based on full names.

 ## Dataset
 The dataset comes from the [Comprehensive Chinese Name Corpus (CCNC)](https://github.com/jaaack-wang/ccnc), which contains